Gjermundhp02/redux-persist/README.md

 2. function children: The function will be invoked with a single `bootstrapped` argument.
 When bootstrapped is true, persistence is complete and it is safe to render the full app.
 This can be useful for adding transition animations.

 ## Blacklist & Whitelist
+If neither is specified all keys will be saved.<br>
+If both is specified blacklist takes precidence.<br>
 By Example:
 ```js
 // BLACKLIST